Hit or error? MLB official scorers work remotely thru virus

 “There are a lot of roles that have historically been in the ballpark that we had to look at, and the official scorer was a tough one,” said Chris Marinak, MLB executive vice president for strategy, technology and innovation.
 “When we looked at the job, and the technology available to them, we felt like they can do the entire job they have to do from home.”

-Some in baseball are skeptical, although they say they understand health and safety must be the priority.
+Some in baseball are skeptical, although they say they understand that health and safety must be the priority.

 Scorers will have access to an unprecedented number of video feeds, accessing the same infrastructure used for replay reviews.
-When they want to replay a play they can choose their camera angle, and zoom in and rewind.
+When they want to replay a play, they can choose their camera angle, and zoom in and rewind.

 But no opportunity to go down to the clubhouse after the game, to talk to the player or a manager for further illumination.